 These instructions will help you install your Warrior Hydraulic Winch.
 Please note that all hydraulic system components MUST be purchased separately and are NOT supplied as standard.

 If using a JP winch a minimum 87 PSi (6 Bar) air pressure is required to operate the free spool feature.

 For correct pressures and flows please refer to your user manual and NEVER exceed the motor rating.

-Most common cause is the user has not installed batteries into the transmitter (handset), or other common causes are transmitter battery low, main power supply low, low voltage to the receiver or interference between transmitter and receiver.
+Most transmitter (handset) faults can be rectified by checking that batteries are both installed correctly, or other common causes are transmitter battery low, main power supply low, low voltage to the receiver or interference between transmitter and receiver.

 If you have 2.4G wireless remote set then transmitters can be paired separately again, to pair a transmitter to receiver please follow these steps

 See below in RED and also as follows.

 It is also in the instructions manual under No. 7 Pairing.

 To pair all you need to do is:

 If transmitter and receiver still has a fault or will not pair the transmitter or the whole set should be replaced.